 - Make monthly payments through an IRS installment plan.

+Whatever you decide, make sure to contact the IRS right away to let them know you cannot pay.
 You should pay as much as you can when you file because the IRS assesses penalties and interest on the amount not paid.

-2. Ignore those letters from the IRS.
+2. Ignore any letters you get from the IRS.

 3. Pay your tax bill with a high-interest credit card.